Expressive Arts Therapy

 Conditions that an arts therapist may help with

 While expressive arts therapy is commonly associated with healing from trauma, it can also be useful for other mental health problems that may be unrelated to this type of harmful past experience.
 For instance, expressive arts therapy could be used as a complimentary medicine to help human beings who are experiencing depression, anxiety, post-traumatic stress disorder (PTSD), or self-esteem issues.
 Research and current literature suggests that music, dance, drama, and other artistic modalities in the art therapy space can be especially helpful for those experiencing an eating disorder.
-Creative arts therapy can be used alone or, more likely, in tandem with another, more traditional form of talk therapy such as cognitive behavioral therapy (CBT).

 Who can benefit

 While expressive arts therapy can be helpful for most anyone, it’s commonly used with children.
 The key reason for this is that most children aren’t yet skilled in understanding how to express their emotions verbally; and many are already used to engaging in the creative arts process through their education.
-Expressive arts interventions can allow them to express how they’re feeling in other, more intuitive and hands-on ways.
+Expressive arts therapy can allow them to express how they’re feeling in other, more intuitive and hands-on ways.
 In some internal medicine units and other hospital units, expressive art is a common therapeutic treatment given alongside other therapeutic interventions.

 Getty/AnnaStills

-Expressive arts therapy exercises led by an arts therapist
+Expressive arts therapy exercises

 Expressive arts therapy can take many forms depending on the individual, what they’re aiming to heal from, their preferences, and the therapist’s expertise.
 A few examples of expressive arts therapy include: